 If you're like most people, you have some leftover paint hanging around in a corner of your basement or garage.
-Thanks to a new legislation in Vermont, recycling leftover paint is now free and more convenient for Vermonters.
+Thanks to Product Stewardship legislation in Vermont, recycling leftover paint is free and convenient for Vermonters.

-CVSWMD collects paint at its Additional Recyclables Collection Center (ARCC) at 540 North Main Street in Barre on Monday, Wednesday and Friday from Noon to 6 p.m. and 3rd Saturdays, 9 am - 1 p.m.
-See our ARCC page for complete details and directions.
+CVSWMD collects paint at its Additional Recyclables Collection Center (ARCC) See our ARCC page for complete details and directions.

 There are a number of sites throughout Vermont that will collect up to 5 gallons of paint at a time for no charge.
 Click here to find a location near you.